playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-progress.md

 };
 ```

-The script has 2 attributses - the Entity that shows the fill image and the max width of that image.
+The script has 2 attributes - the Entity that shows the fill image and the max width of that image.
 It has a `setProgress` function which sets the progress to a value between 0 and 1.

 The `update` method essentially loops progress between 0 and 1.
 The important thing to note in this script is how we need to change the `width` and the `rect` of the fill image in order to properly resize our progress bar.